CONABIO/antares3/_sources/deployment/aws_cloud.rst.txt

 3.2 Restart gridengine-exec on nodes and install Open DataCube and Antares3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**3.2 Restart gridengine-exec on nodes and install Open DataCube and Antares3**

 Use `RunCommand`_ service of AWS to execute following bash script in all instances with **Key** ``Type``, **Value** ``Node-dask-sge`` already configured in step 2, or use a tool for cluster management like `clusterssh`_ .
 (You can also have the line that install OpenDataCube and Antares3 on the bash script configured in step 2 in instances of AutoScalingGroup)